shamahdev/shamahdev/README.md

 ### Hi there, My name is Shaddam <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">
 Hi there, my name is Shaddam, and also known as Shamah, A 17 y/o Front-end Developer, Brand Designer, and VR/AR Enthusiast from Indonesia.
 I'm a Student at [SMK Negeri 1 Cimahi](https://www.smkn1-cmi.sch.id/) and currently working flexi-time as External Code Reviewer at [Dicoding Indonesia](https://www.dicoding.com/).
 - 📖 I’m currently learning NodeJs & ReactJs
+- 💬 Feel free to ask me about anything and everything!
 - 📫 How to reach me: You may follow me on [LinkedIn](https://www.linkedin.com/in/shaddamah/),  [Instagram](https://instagram.com/shaddamah) or [Twitter](https://twitter.com/shaddamah) - [@Shaddamah](https://twitter.com/shaddamah)

 **What i'm currently working on:**